eclipsevortex/SubVortex/README.md

 ### Reliability and Stability

-This reward would incentivize miners to high levels of reliability and minimizing the occurrence and impact of failures.
+This reward incentivizes miners to have high levels of reliability and minimize the occurrence and impact of failures.

 To assign a score to each miner, we will establish a connection with the subtensor and retrieve the current block.
-The score will be determined by computing the ratio successes/attempts, using a normalized method as part of the reward system.
+The score will be determined by computing the ratio of successes/attempts, using a normalized method as part of the reward system.

 ### Global Distribution

-This reward would incentivize miners to effectively distribute subtensors across different geographical locations to optimize performance and reduce latency for a better subnet experience.
+This reward incentivizes miners to effectively distribute subtensors across different geographical locations to optimize performance and reduce latency for a better subnet experience.

 ## Value Proposition

 SubVortex enriches the Bittensor ecosystem by providing an alternative to the Finney network and promoting decentralization, reliability, and efficiency.
-It offers miners and validators a seamless experience with low entry barriers and continuous support.
+It offers miners and validators a seamless experience with low barriers to entry and continuous support.

 ## Team Composition

-The team is compromised of individuals with diverse backgrounds and extensive experience in crypto, software development, engineering, business and data management.
+The team comprises individuals with diverse backgrounds and extensive experience in crypto, software development, engineering, business, and data management.
 The SubVortex team ensures robust support and continuous improvement for the network.

 Team responsabilities

 - **EclipseVortex** - Development and technology
 - **Ch3RNØbØG** - Operations and business development
 - **tww9** - Strategy and public relations
-- **HcL-CO** - QA Lead and Support
+- **HcL-CO** - QA Lead and support

 Team timezone